lukecav/awesome-gravity-forms/README.md

 * [Inspect Gravity Forms](https://wordpress.org/plugins/inspect-gravityforms/) - Add-on to Gravity Forms that shows some form info in the forms list.
 * [Gravity Forms eWAY](https://wordpress.org/plugins/gravityforms-eway/) - Easily create online payment forms with Gravity Forms and eWAY.
 * [Gravity Forms DPS PxPay](https://wordpress.org/plugins/gravity-forms-dps-pxpay/) - Integrate Gravity Forms with the DPS Payment Express PxPay credit card payment gateway.
+* [Gravity Forms PGP Encryption](https://wp2pgpmail.com/) - Gravity Forms PGP Encryption plugin allows you to receive encrypted emails from your visitors, without the need for them to use any specific software.
+To achieve this, the plugin only uses your PGP public key.